-You've found the home you want, at the right price, and the house looks like it's in pristine condition.
-But always keep in the mind that, particularly when the home is for sale by the owner, the home has been "dressed up" to accentuate its best features and minimize its potential flaws.
-Before you close on the purchase of a home - or sometimes even before you make an offer - you should insist on an independent home inspection by a professional inspector.
+You've found the home you want, at the right price, and it looks like it's in pristine condition.
+But always keep in the mind that, particularly when it's for sale by the owner, the home has been "dressed up" to accentuate its best features and minimize its potential flaws.
+Before you close on the purchase of a home -- or sometimes even before you make an offer -- you should insist on an independent home inspection by a professional inspector.

-Many sellers have had inspectors and appraisers look at the home for purposes of the sale, and are aware (or should be) that buyers will likely ask for another inspection independent of their own.
-This article will focus on why inspections are necessary, what to look for during house inspections (as well as inspectors), and when to have homes inspected.
+Many sellers have had inspectors and appraisers look at the home for purposes of the sale and are aware (or should be) that buyers will likely ask for another inspection independent of their own.
+This article will focus on why inspections are necessary, what to look for during house inspections (as well as inspectors), and when to carry out inspections.

 Why Home Inspections are Important

-If you arrange for a house inspection by a professional before the sale goes through, the problem is still the seller's.
-If you choose not to have a home inspection done, the problem, unfortunately, becomes yours.
+If you arrange for an inspection by a professional before the sale goes through, the problem is still the seller's.
+If you choose not to have it done, the problem, unfortunately, becomes yours.

-The number of home inspections performed increases each year and according to the American Society of Home Inspectors (ASHI), over 90% of home sales involving a house inspection.
+The number of home inspections performed increases each year, with more than 90 percent of home sales involving a house inspection, according to the American Society of Home Inspectors (ASHI).
 While this number doesn't differentiate between a seller-based inspection and buyer-based inspection, it certainly indicates the significance of home inspections in the buying process.

 According to home inspectors, homes are sometimes not particularly well cared for by homeowners, who are slow to fix leaky faucets, replace heating or A/C filters, or clunky furnaces.
 If homes with homeowners living in the property can be uncared for, imagine what conditions a foreclosed home can hide.
 Mold can grow if the water hasn't been turned off and the environment becomes moist.
 If the home is boarded up and there is no ventilation for weeks or months, black mold can grow fairly quickly.

-Because of the importance of a proper house inspection, you should make the purchase of the home contingent on your approval of a home inspector's report.
-When making a written offer for the home, simply make the home inspection a condition of the purchase.
+Because of its importance and the implications it might have on the actual value of the house, you should make the purchase of the home contingent on your approval of a home inspector's report.
+When making a written offer for the home, simply make it a condition of the purchase.
 If your home inspection comes back clean, you can proceed with the sale with confidence.
 And if the report is negative, you can reduce your offer, make the seller pay for any repairs, or even back out of the contract altogether.

 What a Home Inspection Entails

-It is important for buyers to know what they should expect when paying for a home inspection.
+It is important for buyers to know what they should expect from the inspection process, and what you generally get for your money.
 Because there is no uniform certification or licensing process for inspectors (more on that below), home inspections vary according to the person or company that does them.
 Generally, a home inspection will include a report on the type (and relative health, where possible) of the house's heating and cooling system, electrical system, plumbing, walls, ceilings, flooring, foundation, roofing, drainage, and basement.